REACH High School Fall 2026

 Teacher: Jennifer Hildebrandt

-Tuition: $50, plus $10 printing fee
+Tuition: $60, plus $10 printing fee

 Required textbook:

-There is no required textbook, but several texts (TBD) will need to be obtained over the course of the year, although many will be provided by the teacher.
+There is no required textbook, but several texts will need to be obtained over the course of the year, although many will be provided by the teacher.

 Students should expect to participate in regular discussions, class activities, essays, and projects.
+Most reading and assignments will be done outside of class.

 High school students who attend class and complete work will earn 1 English/Language Arts credit toward graduation.